Kingdroid1/MoviesApp/README.md

 # MoviesApp
-MoviesApp is an application that displays movies using themoviedb.org api.
-This is udacity Android developer nanodegree popularMovies stage 1
+MoviesApp is an application that displays popular and top rated movies using themoviedb.org api.
+This is Udacity Android developer Nanodegree popularMovies stage 1
 ## Getting Started

 To clone this project,